-- Head for Oslo's new harbor promenade and wander the canals around Aker Brygge
+- Head to Oslo's harbor promenade and wander the Aker Brygge canals

-- Take a relaxing ride on the Flåm Railway and have lunch in the charming village
+- Ride the Flåm Railway and have lunch in its namesake village

-- Take in the views with several boat rides through scenic fjords
+- Take in the views with several ferry rides through scenic fjords

 - Wander around Bryggen's historic wharf dating back to the 1700s

 - Tour lesser-known parts of Bergen with a local

 With overnights in three separate locations, this itinerary is ideal for those who want to make the most of their five days with a mix of urban experiences and jaw-dropping landscapes.